renegade-fi/renegade-docs/docs.renegade.fi/docs/advanced-concepts/crypto-stack.md

 ## Multi-Party Computation

 For MPC, we use maliciously-secure two-party [SPDZ](https://eprint.iacr.org/2011/535).
-Since our circuits are arithmetic (rather than boolean) and we may potentially expand to more than two parties in the future, we chose a fast secret-sharing-style scheme.
+We chose a fast secret-sharing-style scheme, as our circuits are arithmetic and we may potentially expand to more than two parties in the future.

-## Hashing and Asymmetric Cryptography
+## Hash Functions

 For hashes, we use arithmetic-friendly [Poseidon](https://eprint.iacr.org/2019/458) everywhere.

+## Asymmetric Cryptography

 For public-key cryptography (used to encrypt matching outputs and to encrypt plaintext wallets to store them on-chain), we use [ElGamal](https://wwwmayr.in.tum.de/konferenzen/Jass05/courses/1/papers/meier_paper.pdf), usually combined with Poseidon hashes to turn asymmetric schemes into faster symmetric ones.
-ElGamal also has the benefit of being *key-private*, so that third-party observers can never tell the destination address of any tokens.
+ElGamal also has the benefit of being *key-private*, so that third-party observers cannot determine the destination address of any tokens.